GNOME/gimp/devel-docs/debugging-tips.md

 flatpak install flathub org.gnome.Sdk.Debug
 ```

+### Getting accurate traces from reported inaccurate traces

-Finally even with reporter trace without debug symbols (yet debug
+Even with reporter trace without debug symbols (yet debug symbols
-symbols installed on your side), if you make sure you use exactly the
+installed on your side), if you make sure you use exactly the same
-same flatpak commit as the reporter (see `Testing older GIMP versions`
+flatpak commit as the reporter (see `Testing older GIMP versions`
 section), you are ensured to use the same binaries.
 Hence you can trace
 back the code line from an offset.